My Boys: Production and broadcast

 The first season seemed to end with a cliffhanger on December 28, 2006.
 The episode "The Promise of a New Season" aired July 30 and was originally billed as the beginning of the second season.
 The season had a mere 9 episodes.
 Later, the first 13 episodes which aired in 2006 were combined with these 9 episodes and the 22 episodes were together released as Season One on DVD.
 The show had been picked up for a second season with eight episodes, but ended up having 9 episodes.
-Season 2 premiered on Thursday June 12, 2008.
+Season 2 premiered on Thursday, June 12, 2008.
 The second season, like the first, ended on a cliffhanger.
-The third season premiered on Tuesday March 31, 2009, with another set of 9 episodes.
-The second-season cliffhanger is resolved, as Bobby and Elsa break off their engagement, and he admits to P.J. that he had feelings for her.
+The third season premiered on Tuesday, March 31, 2009, with another set of 9 episodes.
+The second-season cliffhanger is resolved, as Bobby and Elsa break off their engagement, and he admits to P.J. that he has feelings for her.
 The two date throughout the season, although they try to keep it a secret, to no avail.
 Meanwhile, Brendan opens the new club with John but quickly finds himself doing all of the work.
 After pointing out how valuable he is to John, he manages to negotiate a better salary and work schedule.
 He also realizes his pattern of dating mentally unstable women, such as the one in "Carpe Burritoem", has to stop; a point emphasized by the crazy "girlfriend" of Chicago Cubs player Mike Fontenot, who makes a cameo appearance in the season 3 finale.
 At the end of the season, it is revealed that not only did Kenny and Stephanie continue to secretly date after their night in Arizona, they are in love.

 On October 7, 2008, TBS announced it would run a third season of the show.
 A new set of nine episodes premiered on March 31, 2009.
 On September 11, 2009, it was confirmed that the show has been picked up for a fourth season, although it would only head back into production in January 2010, with the new season premiering on TBS on July 25, 2010.

+In Poland, the series aired on Fox Life.